takomo-io/takomo-docs/docs/getting-started/introduction.md

 Avoid mistakes by reviewing changes to the configuration before deployment.
 Take advantage of safety features that prevent deployments to the wrong environments and accounts.

-#### Secrets Management

-Store your secrets, such as passwords and API keys, in AWS Parameter Store, and use them as input parameters for your CloudFormation stacks.

 #### Extensible

 Plug in your own JavaScript code to extend the core features.